technicat/learngodot/chapter1/README.md

 ## Launch Godot

-When you launch Godot, the first window presented is the Project Manager, which lists known projects on the left and has a menu on the right for managing projects.
+When you launch Godot (double-click the app, or run it from the [command line](https://docs.godotengine.org/en/stable/getting_started/editor/command_line_tutorial.html), the first window presented is the Project Manager, which lists known projects on the left and has a menu on the right for managing projects.

 <img src="images/projectmanagermenu.png" height="300">